NixOS/nix/src/nix/nix.md

   a command like `nix shell nixpkgs#libxml2` will provide only those two outputs by default.

+  Note that a store derivation (given by `.drv` file store path) doesn't have any attributes like `meta`, and thus this case doesn't apply to it.

 * Otherwise, Nix will use all outputs of the derivation.